 - gifts to one spouse from anyone other than the other spouse.
 However, it is often disputed whether a gift was to one or both spouses, the latter making it marital property.

 - compensation for personal injury cases, but only that part which constitutes punitive damages and pain and suffering.

 - separate property acquired in exchange for separate property.

-- appreciation of separate property will be considered separate property if the non titled spouse did contribute towards the appreciation.
+- appreciation of separate property will be considered separate property if the non titled spouse did not contribute towards the appreciation.

 - property designated as separate by a validly executed marital agreement as defined in DRL 236 B(3).

 Marital property defined as any property which is not within the definition of separate property, and is any property which is acquired by either party during the marriage, regardless of who actually owns the asset.
 Thus, a business interest, real estate, bank accounts, pensions, and professional licenses are marital property and are subject to equitable distribution.
 Likewise, portions of personal injury awards covering lost wages are also marital property, as is appreciation of separate property when the non titled spouse can show contribution towards the appreciation.